Baqirha: Eastern Church

-The Eastern Church can be recognized from afar by its completely preserved west gable, which looks towards the street.
+The Eastern Church can be recognised from afar by its completely preserved west gable, which looks towards the street.
 It is about 100 meters below the temple.
 The dating of the last construction phase is discussed as well as the time when the first church was built at this location.
 An inscription on the lintel of the west portal refers to the year 546 AD, which corresponded to the year 595 of the era of Antioch, the capital of the then administrative district Antiochene.
 In this church, too, the question of the extent to which components from older churches were reused or whether a stylistic recourse to the construction forms of the famous architect Markianos Kyris (around 400) is difficult.

 The east wall of the three-aisled pillar basilica has been preserved up to the cornice on the upper floor.
 Butler describes that the six columns per central nave wall fell on the floor as they did centuries ago.
 He visited the ruins briefly in 1900 and 1905, and in April 1909 he made a map of Dar Qita and Baqirha.
 In the grass-overgrown nave there are only remains of ashlar from the outer walls.
 The apse in the east was rectangular, and a vestibule with four pillars, closed side walls and a pent roof was attached to the west facade.
 Like the Sergius Church of Dar Qita, which was built at the same time, the west portal is based on the older style of Master Kyris.
 Beyer recognizes a reused older lintel to which an additional cornice was added during a renovation.
 Consequently, the entire church must have been rebuilt.
 This is also indicated by the small dimensions, which were particularly common in churches in the first half of the 5th century.

 The narthex with a pent roof built on the southern long side had four pillars, while the otherwise similar extension of the Sergius Church was supported by four columns.
 It was definitely added later, perhaps around 600.

 Like almost all places in the limestone massif, Baqirha achieved its prosperity mainly through the export of olive oil.
 The still upright pillar porticoes of some stately residences or trading houses bear witness to the urban character of the place.